smallstep/terraform-provider-smallstep/docs/data-sources/endpoint_configuration.md

 page_title: "smallstep_endpoint_configuration Data Source - terraform-provider-smallstep"
 subcategory: ""
 description: |-
-  Configuration for a managed endpoint
+  Configuration for a managed endpoint.
+This object is experimental and subject to change.
 ---

 # smallstep_endpoint_configuration (Data Source)

-Configuration for a managed endpoint
+Configuration for a managed endpoint.
+This object is experimental and subject to change.

 ## Example Usage